utmhikari/utmhikari.github.io/source/_posts/luatalk/coroutine.md

 local function controller(ctx)
     if ctx.header["referer"] ~= "China" then
-        ctx.body.data = "Not a Chinese man!"
+        ctx.body.data = "You are not Chinese!"
     end
 end